 The New York Yankees are committed to supporting community-based organizations that provide positive educational outlets for New York City youth.

-The New York Yankees are proud supporters of the Morris High School Campus FIRST Robotics Program.
-Since 1999, students from Morris High School have been competing in FIRST Robotics Competitions where teams work together to create robots designed to complete various tasks.
-FIRST Robotics works hard to encourage students to become interest in and to pursue careers in science, math and engineering.
-On an annual basis, the Yankees recognize the students' accomplishments during an on-field pregame ceremony; showcasing the Program's commitment to providing local youth with a superior educational experience.
+Since its inception in 1999, the Yankees have been proud supporters of the Morris High School Campus Robotics Program that sees students from the school participate in competitions where teams work together to create robots designed to complete various tasks.
+The program encourages students to pursue careers in science, math and engineering.
+On an annual basis, the Yankees recognize the students' accomplishments in various ways, including an on-field pregame ceremony, showcasing the Program's commitment to providing local youth with a superior educational experience.

-The New York Yankees and the New York Public Library (NYPL) partner to encourage New York City students to utilize/exercise the reading skills they acquired during the previous academic year.
-The NYPL's Summer Reading Program challenges students to read during the summer months, and rewards two students from each borough who read the most books over the summer.
-On Wednesday, August 17, the Yankees provided 500 tickets to the NYPL so students who participated in the 2016 Reading Program could attend a game at Yankee Stadium.
-In addition, the two students from each borough that read the most books met with Adam Warren prior to the game to discuss the importance of reading and were recognized during an on-field pregame ceremony.
+The Yankees and the New York Public Library (NYPL) partner together to encourage New York City students to exercise the reading skills they acquired during the previous academic year by challenging students to read during the summer months.
+On August 14, 2019, the Yankees rewarded the students who participated in the Summer Reading Program with tickets to attend that afternoon’s game.
+In addition, the two students from each borough who read the most books met with Yankees first baseman Mike Ford prior to the game to discuss the importance of reading and were recognized during an on-field pregame ceremony.

 The Sport Management Mentoring Program was established to expose students throughout New York City to career options associated with professional sports.
-On a monthly basis, the New York Yankees work in conjunction with schools and community-based organizations that identify local youth to participate in a mentoring seminar at Yankee Stadium.
-At these meetings, a panel of Yankees front office personnel lead interactive discussions and share insightful information about their educational background, career paths, position and day-to-day responsibilities.
+On a monthly basis, the Yankees work in conjunction with schools and community-based organizations that identify local youth to participate in a mentoring seminar at Yankee Stadium.
+At these sessions, Yankees front office personnel lead interactive discussions and share insightful information about their educational background, career paths and day-to-day responsibilities.
 They also provide an overview of what takes place off the field and away from public view, engaging students with supporting materials.
-In addition, students are treated to a working lunch and a private, behind-the-scenes tour of Yankee Stadium, where they can apply theory learned during the discussions.
+In addition, students are treated to a working lunch and a private, behind-the-scenes tour of Yankee Stadium.
 At the conclusion of the seminar, students have a better understanding of the business side of a sports franchise and potential career opportunities that exist.